 Thornton College embraces a whole school ethos that emphasises mental health and wellbeing with all pupils treating each other with understanding and respect in a supportive and nurturing environment.
-As part of our Emotional Wellbeing programme for all students, we have a wellbeing service working alongside our pastoral team, offering a confidential 1-1 service which consists of a series of around 6 sessions.
+As part of our Emotional Wellbeing programme for all students, we have wellbeing coaching working alongside our pastoral team, offering a confidential 1-1 service which consists of a series of around 6 sessions.
 Thornton College also fosters a caring ethos in line with our Roman Catholic Faith where everyone understands the importance of a positive approach to all behaviour in a nurturing environment.
-This includes: mutual trust and respect between all adults and children, Personal, Social, Health Education (PSHE) curriculum in class , regular review of the school's Behaviour Policy, teacher led discussions regarding emotions, worries, feelings, class teachers adapting approaches within class to support a child's needs, peer support and extra communication with Parents/ Carers through times of increased need for the child
+This includes: mutual trust and respect between all adults and children, Personal, Social, Health Education (PSHE) curriculum in class , regular review of the school's Behaviour Policy, teacher led discussions regarding emotions, worries, feelings, class teachers adapting approaches within class to support a child's needs, peer support and extra communication with Parents/ Carers through times of increased need for the child.
+The school also has a designated student medical and wellbeing officer.
 Concerns from staff about a student's emotional wellbeing are communicated to the relevant Head of Year and / or DSL who will talk with parents and students about the support that is available.
 The Deputy Head in charge of Safeguarding (and DSL) oversees all SEMH needs and liaises with the SENCO and has clear processes to support students.